Tanya Talaga

-Tanya Talaga is a Canadian journalist and author of Anishinaabe and Polish descent.
+Tanya Talaga (b.
+1970) is a Canadian journalist and author of Anishinaabe and Polish descent.
 She worked as a journalist at the Toronto Star for over twenty years, covering health, education, local issues, and investigations.
-She is now a regular columnist with the Globe and Mail.
+She is the owner of the media company Makwa Creative.
+She is a regular columnist with the The Globe and Mail.
 Her 2017 book Seven Fallen Feathers: Racism, Death, and Hard Truths in a Northern City was met with acclaim, winning the 2018 RBC Taylor Prize for non-fiction and the 2017 Shaughnessy Cohen Prize for Political Writing.
+In 2024 she published The Knowing, a retelling of Canadian History and residential schools through an Indigenous lens, beginning with the life of her great-great grandmother Annie Carpenter.
 Talaga is the first woman of Anishinaabe descent to be named a CBC Massey Lecturer.
 She holds honorary doctorates from Lakehead University and from Ryerson University.

 Early life and education

 Talaga is of mixed heritage, describing her ancestry as being one-fourth Ojibwe (Anishinaabe) and half Polish.
 Her maternal grandmother is a member of Fort William First Nation and her great-grandmother, Liz Gauthier, was a residential school survivor.
 She was raised in Toronto and spent summers with her mother's family in Raith, Ontario, a small community one hour northwest of Thunder Bay.
 When she was twenty years old, she learned that a sister had been given up for adoption and that three of her mother's siblings had also grown up in the foster care system.
 She notes that these experiences influenced her later work on the impacts of residential schools and intergenerational trauma.

 Talaga studied history and political science at the University of Toronto.
 She wrote and edited the university's student newspaper The Varsity and volunteered on The Strand, a publication of Victoria College.